 The file has JSON format, which needs a HAR reader app to be viewed.
 The file can also be viewed through Chrome’s Developer Tool in waterfall view, which enables to see further details by hovering your mouse on the line.

 This depends on the type of browser you are using, so here is a breakdown for the most common browser types.

 When the webpage you have issues with is open, press F12 on your keyboard, or click on the F12 Developer Tool from the settings menu in the top right corner (from the drop down menu).
-The developer tool will show up on the bottom of the page, where you have to click on the “Network” tab on the horizontal menu.
-Next to the word network, there is a green triangle, by clicking on it, you can start recording (you now have to reload the page or recreate the issue) when it is done, press the red square, to stop the recording.
+The developer tool will show up on the bottom of the page where you have to click on the “Network” tab on the horizontal menu.
+Next to the word network there is a green triangle, by clicking on it, you can start recording (you now have to reload the page or recreate the issue).
+When it is done you can press the red square to stop the recording.

 By clicking on the floppy disk icon, (Export as HAR), you can save it on your desktop

-On the top right corner of Firefox, by the browser bar you can click on the triple horizontal line.
-After this, you will see a drop down Settings menu, at the bottom you will see the option “Web Developer”.
-When you click on it, a list will pop up, click “Network” which will open up at the bottom of the page.
+On the top right corner of Firefox next to the browser bar you can click on the triple horizontal line.
+After this, you will see a drop down Settings menu.
+When you click on the option called "Web Developer" a list will pop up.
+By clicking on “Network” in the list this option will appear at the bottom of the page.
 The recording starts automatically when you refresh the page or reproduce the issue you are facing.
 Once it is done, keep your mouse under the column, “File”, right click and you will see a list of options.

 By clicking on the second option in the list “Save all as HAR” you will be able to save the recording to your desktop.